OSGConnect/connectbook/FsurfRemote/ProcessScan.md

-[title]: - "Process a Scan"
+[title]: - "Anlysis of a brain MRI Scan"
 [TOC]

+## Overview

 In this section, we see how to submit the FreeSurfer workflow from your laptop with Fsurf utility.

 **Important note on data privacy**: The `fsurf` tool is *not* HIPPA compliant.
 (HIPPA, the Health Insurance Portability and Accountability Act, is a federal law written to protect personal medical information.)
 Therefore images must be anonymized and deidentified before they are uploaded to OSG servers as we discussed in the section ------

-## Sample defaced MRI file
+## Get a Sample MRI file

-Get a sample MRI file by running
+Type the following to get a sample MRI file,

      curl -L -o MRN_3_defaced.mgz 'http://stash.osgconnect.net/+fsurf/MRN_3_defaced.mgz'

-the file `MRN_3_defaced.mgz` is the defaced sample file.
+the file `MRN_3_defaced.mgz` is already defaced and anonymoized.

-Images must be anonymized and deidentified before they are uploaded to OSG servers as we discussed in the section ------

-## Image reconstruction of the sample MRI file
+## Perfrom an Image Reconstruction

 A typical Freesurfer analysis runs autorecon1, autorecon2, and autorecon3 sequentially on MRI data.
 All three steps are handled by `fsurf`.